ModuleTool/www/README.md

 11. **Automation and CI/CD Integration**: To fit into modern DevOps practices, the tool should integrate with existing continuous integration and continuous deployment pipelines, automating the assessment of reusability as part of the CI/CD process.

 By focusing on these key aspects, a service-based component management tool can provide a comprehensive overview and management of a codebase’s reusability at various abstraction levels, from individual classes to entire service components operating within a hardware and network infrastructure context.

+### Git is about versioning code

+The [Git](https://en.wikipedia.org/wiki/Git) versioning system works at the code level and extends the capabilities of the modular network of code.
+The distributed **version control system** that tracks changes in any set of computer files, usually used for coordinating work among programmers who are collaboratively developing source code during software development.
+I'ts goals include speed, data integrity, and support for distributed, non-linear workflows (thousands of parallel branches running on different computers).